 What is Distortion?

-I’m gonna try to give you a simple explanation about this, imagine a sine wave, now, imagine we make its amplitude bigger, and bigger, and bigger, until there’s no more room for more amplitude, but we keep cranking it, so, our sine wave starts to loose its sine shape, and if we keep boosting, it will start to look like a square wave.
+I’m gonna try to give you a simple explanation about this, imagine a sine wave, now, imagine we make its amplitude bigger, and bigger, and bigger, until there’s no more room for more amplitude, but we keep cranking it, so, our sine wave starts to lose its sine shape, and if we keep boosting, it will start to look like a square wave.

 When you drive the input more than what the output can handle, you are in fact, distorting the sound, or, to say it in another way, you are exciting some of its harmonics, making them more noticeable, or you are creating new harmonic content.
-This, can be good, bad, nice, ugly, warm, harsh, or whatever adjective you wanna use.
+This can be good, bad, nice, ugly, warm, harsh, or whatever adjective you wanna use.

 For many years, guitar players have used distortion as something good, from amps to pedals, from tubes to transistors, and even digital algorithms, they have tried everything.
-Tastes change, and for example, in the 90s, many guitar players used to have some sort of digital distortion pedal in their rigs, today, that sounds kinda cheesy, while 60s and early 70s tube amps are probably the most sought after this days.
+Tastes change, and for example, in the 90s, many guitar players used to have some sort of digital distortion pedal in their rigs, today, that sounds kinda cheesy, while 60s and early 70s tube amps are probably the most sought after these days.

 Some vintage compressors like the LA-2A, or the Fairchild 660, are often used not to compress, but, to take advantage of how they distort.
-Units like the Avalon VT-747 or the Culture Vulture Thermionic, are modern classics in studios, and often used in the master buss, just to run everything to their tubes and get some warm distortion.
+Units like the Avalon VT-747 or the Culture Vulture Thermionic, are modern classics in studios, and often used in the master bus, just to run everything to their tubes and get some warm distortion.
 In the last few years, lots of tape machine emulations appeared in the plugin world, and one of the benefits of tape machines is that they excite the 3rd harmonic, which makes the sound really warm.

 Even distortion pedals (or software emulation) are used on daily basis in almost every studio, and not just for guitars.
 Snare drums sound great through a ProCo Rat.
 Synths like the Tb-303 are often used with the Ibanez Tube-scream pedal.

 Speaking of synths, many new analog mono-synths have some kind of feedback distortion circuit, where the output is fed back to the filter to make it distort.
 Some other units might even distort with the mixer volume, just before feeding the filter.
-For example, the affordable Arturia MicroBrute, when you dial the output volume of any waveform past the 12 o’clock position, it will distort the filter!
+For example, the affordable Arturia MicroBrute, when you dial the output volume of any waveform past the 12 o’clock position, will distort the filter!

-On the other hand, most digital synths (software or hardware) have bit-crusher, which is a digital distortion method that crushes sample rate and bit depth, very much used in modern genres like Dubstep.
+On the other hand, most digital synths (software or hardware) have a bit-crusher, which is a digital distortion method that crushes sample rate and bit depth, very much used in modern genres like Dubstep.

 Probably, the ugliest, most unpleasant distortion comes from the digital world.
-You can check this in a pretty simple way, just open any mix session in your DAW, and push track faders up, until master fader meter hits red.
+You can check this in a pretty simple way, just open any mix session in your DAW, and push track faders up, until the master fader meter hits red.
 Yeah, not very musical, right?
-You can of course turn your master fader down, until meter doesn’t hit red, but you will get exactly the same results… why?
+You can of course turn your master fader down, until the meter doesn’t hit red, but you will get exactly the same results… why?

-Another ugly distortion is the one you get on your A/D converter when incoming signal is too hot.
+Another ugly distortion is the one you get on your A/D converter when the incoming signal is too hot.
 This ain’t musical, and you should try to avoid it.

-Tube distortion is great for basses, kick drums, rock vocals, guitars, electric pianos, hammond organs and master busses.
-Tape distortion is very nice for guitars, percussion, drum kits, vocals, keyboards and master busses.
-Guitar pedals, are great for snare drums, horns, keyboards, synths, and of course guitars.
-Transistor based distortions, might sound great just on anything, specially those from high end preamps or analog consoles.
+Tube distortion is great for basses, kick drums, rock vocals, guitars, electric pianos, Hammond organs, and master busses.
+Tape distortion is very nice for guitars, percussion, drum kits, vocals, keyboards, and master busses.
+Guitar pedals are great for snare drums, horns, keyboards, synths, and of course guitars.
+Transistor-based distortions might sound great just on anything, especially those from high-end preamps or analog consoles.